kspalaiologos/xpar/README.md

 ## Roadmap

+High priority:
 - Replace the getopt_long shim with an in-house implementation.
-- Speed up trans2D/trans3D in jmode.c
 - Should probably not pad to the full interlacing block size.

+Low priority:
+- Speed up trans2D/trans3D in jmode.c (might need native code).

 ## Repository management